 The Tool Shed Blog

-Service Questions: Critical Queries for Your Next Service Audit
+Service Questions: Critical Queries to Ask for Your Next Service Audit

 Accelerate your business growth by leveraging HubSpot's powerful marketing, sales, and service CRM tools.
 HubSpot provides everything you need to attract, engage, and delight customers.
 Click here to get started with HubSpot.

-Asking the right questions also means asking questions that are relevant to your business goals and objectives.
-For example, if your business is focused on reducing customer wait times, it's important to ask questions about response times and customer satisfaction with wait times.
-Similarly, if your business is focused on improving customer retention, it's important to ask questions about customer satisfaction and loyalty.
+Asking the right questions also means asking those that are directly relevant to your business goals and objectives.
+For example, if your business is focused on reducing customer wait times, it's important to pay attention to details of both the response time and the customer's satisfaction with wait times.
+Relevance is a key ingredient to ensuring constructive customer experiences.

 General Questions to Ask